 If you are being prosecuted by the Tarrant County District Attorney’s Office for a felony or misdemeanor charge of Evading Arrest, it is important to find an aggressive criminal defense attorney experienced in handling evading arrest cases in the courts of Tarrant County, Texas.

 - Get the evading arrest and charge removed from their criminal record – every client that contacts our law firm has it as a top priority to have their evading arrest cleared from their criminal record.
 In order to achieve this result, your criminal attorney must resolve the case in a manner that allows you eligibility for either an expunction or non-disclosure.
 It is critical that your criminal lawyer has the experience and knowledge regarding how expunctions and non-disclosures work under Texas law.
-At The Hampton Law Firm, we help citizens in Fort Worth and Tarrant County, Texas get their criminal records expunged and non-disclosed on a weekly basis.
+At The Hampton Criminal Defense Attorneys, PLLC, we help citizens in Fort Worth and Tarrant County, Texas get their criminal records expunged and non-disclosed on a weekly basis.

 Defenses to Evading Arrest Charges that Might Get Your Case Dismissed or Dropped